obsolescence/pidp11/README.md

 </tr>
 </table>
 For either maximum pain or maximum demonstration value (it depends on your mindset), a clattering <b>Teletype Model 33 simulator</b> is also present.
 With sampled Teletype noise and the excruciating 10cps speed.
 Just close it when you've had enough. <br><br>Lots more nice terminal simulations can be used to access the PiDP-11 from your laptop.
 See https://github.com/aap/vt05, https://github.com/larsbrinkhoff/terminal-simulator and https://github.com/rricharz/Tek4010/ for starters.
+<br><br>Do not forget, the PDP-11 is a multi-user machine... you can use these terminal simulators to open up more terminals for multiple users.
+See the manual for that.
 <br><br>
 <table border="1" cellpadding="10">
   <tr>